Permissions in Project Hierarchies

 You want to create projects for different types of access your team needs for content in child projects.
 This strategy is described in Configure Projects, Groups, and Permissions for Managed Self-Service, and it requires setting unique permissions on each child project.

-If you keep permissions unlocked, you can still set permissions at a parent project level that you want all child projects to take by default.
-And you can use groups to set capabilities explicitly, including denying the Set Permissions capability, so that users cannot set permissions on content they own.
+If you keep permissions unlocked, you can still set permissions at a parent project level that you want all new child projects to take by default.
+You can use groups to set capabilities explicitly, including denying the Set Permissions capability, so that users cannot set permissions on content they don’t own.
+Users will always be able to set permissions on content they own within unlocked project hierarchies.

 In web editing, you want to allow publishers to save changes to workbooks but not overwrite them.